decathloncanada/data-utils/README.md

 # Data-utils
 In an effort to simplify the AI's team work, this repo will be used to seamlessly acquire the data from the databases.

-For now, this module is for a specific use case where we imports a compressed csv from an s3 bucket into a dataframe from pandas or csv format.
+For now, this module is for a specific use case where we import a compressed csv from an s3 bucket into a dataframe from pandas or csv format.

 Can also be used alongside django projects to import data inside of a specified model's table.